fitchtech/azure-devops/docs/stages.md

 ## Templates Repository Resource

-To use the [stages](../stages.yaml) template in this repository the pipeline YAML file in your repository must include a resource named templates referencing the this AzurePipelines repository.
+To use the [stages](../stages.yaml) template in this repository the pipeline YAML file in your repository must include a resource named templates referencing this AzurePipelines repository.
 This allows you to reference paths in the repository resource by using the resource identifier.

 ```yaml
 name: $(Build.Repository.Name)_$(Build.SourceVersion)_$(Build.SourceBranchName) # name is the format for $(Build.BuildNumber)